paulsboutique3d/romulus-F44/README.md

 # romulus-F44
-electronics for the Aliens Romulus F44AA prop
+electronics and soundsfor the Aliens Romulus F44AA prop